Phytotherapy traditional

 DefinitionThis section has been translated automatically.

-Since with the development of scientific methods of analysis in the meantime the reliable knowledge about herbal medicines is constantly increasing, a scientifically founded phytotherapy is established instead, and to an increasing extent, which is called rational phytotherapy, follows the classical rules of orthodox medicine and thus becomes comparable.
+Since the development of scientific methods of analysis has led to a steady increase in reliable knowledge about herbal medicines, a scientifically based phytotherapy, known as rational phytotherapy, has established itself instead and to an increasing extent, following the classical rules of conventional medicine and thus becoming comparable.

-Thus, pharmacological and toxicological studies are just as much a part of modern "rational" phytotherapy as proof of efficacy in randomized, controlled double-blind studies according to the guidelines of Good Clinical Practice.
+Pharmacological and toxicological studies are therefore just as much a part of modern "rational" phytotherapy as proof of efficacy in randomized, controlled double-blind studies in accordance with the guidelines of Good Clinical Practice.

 Note(s)This section has been translated automatically.

-Traditional herbal medicinal products are also subject to an authorisation procedure, but this is known as registration.
+Traditional herbal medicinal products are also subject to an authorization procedure, but this is known as registration.
 These finished medicinal products are identified by their registration number (Reg.
 No.).
-As a rule, they are not available in pharmacies.
+As a rule, they are not available from pharmacies.
 They are also available in health food stores, drugstores and supermarkets in the presence of a person with a certificate of competence.

 Authors